top of page

 Having lived as both a secular and orthodox woman, I bring a unique perspective to my art, informed by the duality of my experiences.
 My struggle to reconcile these distinct realities finds clarity through my creative process.

-I am currently working on multiple projects: a screenplay that delves into the rich generational tales of my ancestors, a portrait series capturing the essence of local Los Angeles artists, and a visually striking sculptural interpretation of my photograms.
+I am currently working on multiple projects: a screenplay that delves into the rich generational tales of my ancestors, a portrait series capturing the essence of local Los Angeles artists, a pictorial coffee table book, and a visually striking sculptural interpretation of my photograms.
 Stay tuned for exciting updates as these creative projects evolve.

 bottom of page